Marker Logo

 Topics.
 This memorial is listed in this topic list: War of 1812.

 Location.
-40° 54.183′ N, 84° 17.879′ W. Marker is in Fort Jennings, Ohio, in Putnam County.
-Memorial is on Ohio Route 189 east of Water Street (Ohio Route
+40° 54.183′ N, 84° 17.879′ W. Memorial is in Fort Jennings, Ohio, in Putnam County.
+It is on Ohio Route 189 east of Water Street ( Route 190), on the right when traveling east.
+This historical marker is situated in a roadside park located between the downtown intersection of state routes 190 & 189, and the bridge over the Auglaize River.

 Fort Jennings Marker image.
 Click for full size.

-Photographed By Dale K. Benington, January 6, 2013
+Photographed by Dale K. Benington, January 6, 2013

 2. Fort Jennings Marker